jimthompson5802/wordle_solver/README.md

 Testbed to automate the solving of WORDLE puzzles.

 ## contents
+### `src/lll_solver.py`

+Used to test LLM with local WordlJudge Simulator.
+Depends on OpenAI GPT4 model via the OpenAI Playground Chat.

-### `src/main.py`
+### `src/llm_solver_nyt.py`

-main program to test the solver
+Used to play Wordle on the NYT website.
+Depends on OpenAI GPT4 model via the OpenAI Playground Chat.

+#### `src/random_solver.py`

+Used to test Random Solver with local WordlJudge Simulator.

 ### `src/wordle_judge.py`

-The provided Python code defines a class `WordleJudge` that is used to judge the guesses in a word guessing game, similar to the game Wordle.
+The provided Python code defines a class `WordleJudge` that is used to judge the guesses in a word guessing game, similar to the game Wordle on NYT.

 The `WordleJudge` class has two methods: `__init__` and `judge_guess`.